An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

-by combining \eqref{thm34_eq2} and \eqref{thm34_eq3}, we prove the last statement in \hyperref[thm34]{Theorem~3.4}.
-This completes the proof. \end{proof} A more comprehensive description of $\bar{I}(E; C, X_0)$ as well as the relation between the MMSE-based bounds in \hyperref[thm32]{Theorem~3.2} and the established bounds in \hyperref[prop33]{Proposition~3.3} are revealed in \hyperref[thm34]{Theorems~3.4}.
-Depending on the plant $\mathcal{P}$ and controller $\mathcal{K}$ in \hyperref[fig2]{Fig.~2}, total information rate $\bar{I}(E; C, X_0)$ and plant instability rate $\bar{I}(E; X_0)$ in \eqref{thm34_eq1} capture different control trade-offs.
-For example, as later subsections demonstrate, when $\mathcal{P}$ is linear, $\bar{I}(E; X_0)$ serves as an information-theoretic interpretation of the famous Bode-type integrals and average risk-sensitive cost function, and $\bar{I}(E; C, X_0)$ is closely related to the data-rate constraint and rate-distortion trade-offs considered in \cite{Nair_PIEEE_2007, Tanaka_TAC_2018}.
-Typically, in the presence of channel noise $W_0^n$ and ``message" $(C_0^n, X_0)$, the smaller (or larger) the MMSEs and other bounds in \eqref{thm34_eq1} are, the milder (or rougher) the fundamental control limitations tend to be.
-In the subsequent subsections, based on \hyperref[thm34]{Theorem~3.4}, $\bar{I}(E; C, X_0)$ and $\bar{I}(E; X_0)$ are scrutinized as the control trade-off metrics for some particular control systems, in which explicit expression and also the order of bounds in \eqref{thm34_eq1} are available to derive. \begin{remark} \hyperref[thm32]{Theorems~3.2}, \ref{thm34}, and \hyperref[prop33]{Proposition~3.3} also hold for the control channel \eqref{Ctrl_Plant}-\eqref{Ctrl_Channel} without command signal $C_0^n$, where the total information rate $\bar{I}(E; C, X_0)$ coincides with the instability rate $\bar{I}(E; X_0)$ in \eqref{prop33_eq1} and \eqref{thm34_eq1}. \end{remark}
+by combining \eqref{thm34_eq2} and \eqref{thm34_eq3}, we prove the last statement in \hyperref[thm34]{Theorem 3.4}.
+This completes the proof. \end{proof} By connecting the MMSE-based bounds in \hyperref[thm32]{Theorem 3.2} with the quantities in \hyperref[prop33]{Proposition 3.3}, \hyperref[thm34]{Theorems 3.4} offers a more comprehensive description on $\bar{I}(E; C, X_0)$.
+Depending on the specific forms of the plant $\mathcal{P}$ and controller $\mathcal{K}$ in \hyperref[fig2]{Fig. 2}, the total information rate $\bar{I}(E; C, X_0)$ and the plant's instability rate $\bar{I}(E; X_0)$ in \eqref{thm34_eq1} capture various control trade-offs.
+For example, as later subsections demonstrate, when $\mathcal{P}$ is linear, $\bar{I}(E; X_0)$ serves as an information-theoretic interpretation of the Bode-type integrals (\hyperref[prop36]{Proposition 3.6}) or the average risk-sensitive cost function (\hyperref[prop311]{Proposition 3.11}), and $\bar{I}(E; C, X_0)$ is closely related to the data-rate constraint and rate-distortion trade-offs considered in \cite{Nair_PIEEE_2007, Tanaka_TAC_2018}.
+Typically, similar to the trade-off properties of aforementioned metrics, the larger the information rates and the bounds in \eqref{thm34_eq1} are, the rougher the control limitations tend to be, e.g., when $\bar{I}(E; C, X_0)$ and its associated bounds increase in a linear control system, the noise sensitivity property or the optimal performance cost of the same system usually deteriorates.
+In the following subsections, by using \hyperref[thm34]{Theorem 3.4}, $\bar{I}(E; C, X_0)$ or $\bar{I}(E; X_0)$ will be scrutinized as a control trade-off metric with more concrete setups, in which explicit expressions and the order of the bounds in \eqref{thm34_eq1} are attainable. \begin{remark} \hyperref[thm32]{Theorems 3.2}, \ref{thm34}, and \hyperref[prop33]{Proposition 3.3} also hold for the control channel \eqref{Ctrl_Plant}-\eqref{Ctrl_Channel} without the command signal $C_0^n$, in which the total information rate $\bar{I}(E; C, X_0)$ coincides with the instability rate $\bar{I}(E; X_0)$ in \eqref{prop33_eq1} and \eqref{thm34_eq1}. \end{remark}